vormkracht10/laravel-seo-scanner/README.md

 Implement the SeoInterface in your model and make sure to add the needed methods to your model.

+> Note: Please make sure that the seo_score column is added to the fillable array in your model.
+Otherwise the score will not be saved.

 ```php
 class Content extends Model implements SeoInterface
 {